2020PB/police-brutality/reports/New York.md

 Footage taken by an off-duty journalist (at the protest to film but not on a mandate from their employer) at 137 Fourth Avenue in Manhattan shows a fire on a sidewalk.
 Police clear the area around the fire, then begin indiscriminately striking the filmer and protestors with batons.
 Another individual struck by police can be seen holding a camera and is heard stating he is press.

-tags: shove, baton, strike, journalist, protestor
+tags: shove, baton, strike, journalist, protester

 id: ny-newyorkcity-91